 Newark is a very ethnically-diverse city.
 The people who call Newark home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Newark residents report their race to be White, followed by Black or African-American.
+The greatest number of Newark residents report their race to be White, followed by Asian.
 Important ancestries of people in Newark include German, Italian, English, and Polish.